rust-lang/reference/src/abi.md

 > `rustc` currently warns on preceding duplicate `export_name` attributes.
 This may become an error in the future.

 r[abi.export_name.unsafe]
-This attribute is unsafe as a symbol with a custom name may collide with another symbol with the same name (or with a well-known symbol), leading to undefined behavior.
+The `export_name` attribute must be marked with [`unsafe`][attributes.safety] because a symbol with a custom name may collide with another symbol with the same name (or with a well-known symbol), leading to undefined behavior.

 r[abi.export_name.edition2024]
 > [!EDITION-2024]